f5devcentral/f5-agility-labs-automation/docs/class10/Modules/02-Replace-Application-Certificates.rst

          ansible-navigator run Replace-Application-Certificates.yaml --mode stdout -e @f5_vars.yml

-      In this example, the playbook will configure the BIG-IP instance to import certificates and create (if it doesnt already exist) a Virtual IP (VIP), a Pool and ClientSSL Profile and assign it to the created VIP (Use-Case-2).
+      In this example, the playbook will configure the BIG-IP instance to import certificates and create (if it doesn't already exist) a Virtual IP (VIP), a Pool and ClientSSL Profile and assign it to the created VIP (Use-Case-2).

       .. note::